Aussie joined the Big Pack in the Sky in April of 2023.

+Aussie was born in December of 2011, and arrived at Wild Spirit with his family in April of 2013.
 The story of our Australian dingoes, Aussie, Glacier, and Uluru actually begins with their parents, Kooyong and Buckley, who were part of a breeding program overseen by the Dingo Discovery and Research Center in Australia, which has been an official conservation organization since 2007.
 The Centre finds zoos and sanctuaries outside of Australia that are willing to care for a breeding pair of dingoes and their offspring to help ensure that the species survives.

 Occasionally, a breeding pair goes to a private home instead of a facility, as was the case for Kooyong and Buckley who went to live with a husband and wife in Florida.
 The couple gave their dingoes great care and eventually Kooyong had a litter of six pups while in their care!
 Unfortunately, while the dingoes were well cared for, the human family went through a rough patch.
 The husband tried to sell Kooyong’s pups and quickly found out that it was illegal.
 He then left his family, taking all their funds and leaving the dingoes.